-How to Stucco Basement Walls: A Comprehensive Guide to Parging
+Stuccoing Basement & Foundation Walls: A Guide to Parging

-In Southern California, true basements are rare, but hillside homes often have exposed concrete retaining walls, walk-out basements, or "stem walls" that look unfinished and industrial.
-Applying stucco to these surfaces—a process known in the trade as "Parging"—is the most effective way to integrate the foundation with the rest of the home’s architecture.
+In Southern California, true underground basements are rare, but hillside homes often have exposed concrete retaining walls or "stem walls" that look unfinished and industrial.
+Applying stucco to these concrete surfaces—a process known in the trade as "Parging"—is the most effective way to integrate the foundation with the rest of the home’s architecture.

-However, stuccoing over concrete or cinder block is technically different from stuccoing over wood framing.
+However, stuccoing directly over poured concrete or cinder block is technically very different from stuccoing over wood framing.
 You are fighting against ground moisture, hydrostatic pressure, and smooth surfaces that resist bonding.
-This guide outlines the professional protocol for direct-applied stucco systems.
+This guide outlines the professional protocol.

 1. The Physics: Moisture Management

 Before you pick up a trowel, you must diagnose the wall.
-Basement walls are in contact with the earth.
+Foundation walls are in direct contact with damp earth.

 Free Assessment